smizell/hf/README.md

 }, ['attributes', 'foo', 0, 'bar', 1]);
 ```

 The `get` function also takes a default value as the last argument in the event the path was not found.
+A wrapper for [lodash.get](https://lodash.com/docs#get).

 ```js
 // Returns 'foobar'